 Labiaplasty

 Labiaplasty, a surgical procedure to reduce or reshape the labia minora, has become increasingly popular.
-While it can address concerns about the appearance or discomfort caused by enlarged labia minora, it's important to have realistic expectations and understand the potential risks and benefits.
+Which means while it can address concerns about the appearance or discomfort caused by enlarged labia minora, you'll want to have realistic expectations and understand the potential risks and benefits.
 The American College of Obstetricians and Gynecologists (ACOG) has issued guidelines emphasizing the importance of counseling patients about the normal variations in vulvar anatomy and the potential complications of labiaplasty.

 Increased Awareness of Vulvar Conditions